 2. Since everyone agrees, the increase is already included in everyone’s 10 Year Treasury forecasts.

-3. Mortgage rates mirror the 10 Year Treasury so the increase is already included in mortgage rates as well.
+3. Mortgage rates mirror the 10 Year Treasury so the increase is also included in today's mortgage rates.

 So What Does Cause Mortgage Rates To Change?